 Today we are going to talk about what’s happening with interest rates.

-Trade tensions are not going away, growth concerns continue to persist, home price appreciation beginning to level off and a lack of confidence in the market has bond yields falling.
+Trade tensions are not going away, growth concerns continue to persist, home price appreciation beginning to level off and a lack of confidence in the market as bond yields fall.
 As you can see bond yields haven’t been this low since 2017.
-Currently the 10yr Treasury trades at a 2.22% yield and if it breaks below 2.05% then we could see it fall all the way to 1.75%.
+Currently, the 10yr Treasury trades at a 2.22% yield and if it breaks below 2.05% then we could see it fall all the way to 1.75%.

 Speaking of the federal reserve, the odds of a rate cut in 2019 are up to a staggering 87%.
 If no trade deal is reached soon, the pressure on the market will continue and that’s going to put pressure on the federal reserve to lower interest rates for the first time since 2008.

 In the coming weeks, you should keep an eye on the following items:

 - By and large, the most important thing to watch is the 10yr treasury.
 If it holds below 2.3% then we could see rates continue to move lower over the next several months.
 If it pushes back above the 3-month treasury bill then rates may settle and move a little higher.

 - The trade war continues to plague the market and rates.
 If there isn’t a solution in the short term, fear could continue to drag rates lower and lower.